cgay/lsp-mode/docs/page/faq.md

 ---
 ### :grey_question: The completion does not work fine and inserts arguments and placeholders, what I am doing wrong?

-make sure you have installed `yasnippet` and you have `yasnippet` minor mode enabled.
+Make sure you have installed `yasnippet` and you have `yasnippet` minor mode enabled.

 ---
 ### :grey_question: I am getting "Package ‘spinner-1.7.3’ is unavailable" when trying to install `lsp-mode`.